-This species is known only from four localities in the Cordillera Occidental, in the department of Valle del Cauca, Colombia, at elevations of 1,500–2,000 m asl.
+This species was previously only known from four localities in the Cordillera Occidental, in the department of Valle del Cauca, Colombia, at elevations of 1,500–2,000 m asl.
 It is now also known from two additional localities on the eastern slope of the Cordillera Occidental between 1,500–1,800 m asl, corresponding to the northernmost and southernmost limits of its range (Velandia-Perilla et al. 2011).

 Habitat and Ecology

-It is terrestrial, commonly found in leaf-litter in primary and disturbed forests, but is restricted to moist conditions.
+This terrestrial species is commonly found in leaf-litter in primary and secondary forests, however it is restricted to moist conditions.
 Breeding is by direct development.

 It is an uncommon species.
 Subpopulations from Yotoco suffered a decline at the end of the 1990s (W. Bolívar pers. comm.
 August 2016), however the species is still occurring within Reserva Forestal de Yotoco (Velasquez-E et al. 2007).
 Due to ongoing decline in the extent and quality of habitat, the population is suspected to be decreasing.